How Lenire Treats Tinnitus

 Third Clinical Trial

-Majority of patients with moderate or worse tinnitus had significant relief using Lenire when audio-only had no meaningful impact.3
+Majority of patients with moderate or worse tinnitus had significant relief using Lenire when sound-only had no meaningful impact.3

 Frequently Asked Questions